Kaist-ICLab/FT-Xtraction/README.md

 ```console
 $ python main.py
 ```
-Before you can process and analyze your videos, you must upload them to the correct directory with the requisite supplementary files; the instructions to do so are given in the “User Guide” page of the website.
+Before you can process and analyze your videos, you must upload them to the correct directory with the requisite supplementary files; the instructions to do so are given in the “User Guide” page of the website as well as the documentation.

 ## Main Pages
 FT-Xtraction has three main pages.